Main ChatGPT Cybersecurity Risks

 Phishing emails

-What does it have to do with ChatGPT?
+What does AI-generated content have to do with ChatGPT?
 Well, scammers can take advantage of this AI-driven technology to create even more convincing emails.
 Again, ChatGPT won’t allow anyone to create malicious content.
 But it’s easy to trick the chatbot’s security system here.
 As a result, a cybercriminal can get a perfect trap for their phishing campaigns – all they have to do is to fit a malicious link into the message generated by ChatGPT.

 For instance, here is a “PayPal support alert” claiming that a user’s account is about to expire.
 And it looks quite authentic – no spelling mistakes and typos that are common for phishing emails and make them easier to spot.